- Find a Trail

-Parking is also available at Wiard Park, which has restrooms.
+Parking is also available at Wiard Park, which has restrooms (they may be locked though).
 From the intersection of SR 66/SR 140 and US 97, take SR 140 east for 4.7 miles, and turn left onto Homedale Road.
 After 1.5 miles, turn left onto Walton Drive, and then take a right onto Wiard Street after 0.3 mile.
 Wiard Park is on the left.

 From the intersection of SR 66/SR 140 and US 97, take SR 140 east for 6 miles, and turn left onto SR 140/SR 39.
 The trail crosses the road at 1.4 miles.

 To reach the eastern trailhead in Bly from the intersection of SR 66/SR 140 and US 97, follow SR 140 east 55.9 miles (including a short stint on SR 140/SR 39 north) to Bly.
 Turn right onto SR 140 From US 395 in Lakeview, take SR 140 west for 42.4 miles, and turn left onto Edler Street.
 After 1.4 miles, turn left onto Gerber Ranch Road.
 After 0.5 mile, turn left onto a dirt road.
 The trailhead is 0.8 mile ahead.